grifflug/griffDocs/gitNotes.txt

-The most commonly used git commands are: add        Add file contents to the index bisect     Find by binary search the change that introduced a bug branch     List, create, or delete branches checkout   Checkout a branch or paths to the working tree clone      Clone a repository into a new directory commit     Record changes to the repository
+The most commonly used git commands are: add        Add file contents to the index bisect     Find by binary search the change that introduced a bug branch     List, create, or delete branches josh is aawesome checkout   Checkout a branch or paths to the working tree clone      Clone a repository into a new directory commit     Record changes to the repository